rpeszek/my-blogs/posts/2022-08-20-cognitivedebt.md

 Sometimes very similar concepts can surface independently in different fields.
 It is very intersting when that happens.
 IMO this is one of these rare situations and the main terms in cognitive psychology map very well to terms programmers are already are familiar with.
 Psychology considers 3 types of cognitive load: _Intrinsic, Extraneous, Germane_.

 * _Intrinsic cognitive load_ is the inherent level of difficulty associated with a specific topic.
+Requirements are a good example of a topic.
 A rough moral equivalent known to software developers is _essential complexity_ (things are complex and there is nothing we can do about it).

 * _Extraneous cognitive load_ is generated by the manner in which information is presented.
+As a programmer I am interested in the information stored in the code.
+In programming lingo, a rough moral equivalent of high extraneous load is
-It is is high, the rough moral equivalent in programming lingo would be the _accidental complexity_[^accidental] (things are complex because we made them so).
+_accidental complexity_[^accidental] (things are complex because we made them so).

 * Germane cognitive load refers to the work that is put into constructing a long-lasting store of knowledge or schema.
 Schema is a pattern of thought or behavior that organizes categories of information and the relationships among them.
 As a programmer I like to think about this as the cost of learning _abstractions_.
 For OO programmer this could be learning the Design Patterns.
-For an FP this could include understanding programming principles, types (my main interest), category theory, formal semantics, lambda calculi.
+For an FP this could include understanding programming principles, types (my main interest), category theory, formal semantics, lambda calculi...
 Other topics could include learning to reason about concurrency, algorithms, mastering agile process, devopsy practices.
-UX, code design, architecture all have a lot of germane load.
+UX, code design, architecture.
-This list is not exhaustive.
+This list is not exhaustive and very big.

 [^accidental]:  Accidental and essential complexity have been introduced in [No Silver Bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet)

 Cognitive load theory thesis is about reducing extraneous cognitive load redirecting it towards germane load.

+The germane load is huge and programmers have preferences on what to learn or even on where to focus.
+These biases are a part what I will discuss.

 ## Simple vs Easy

-My readers who looked at my [TS types]() series have seen me write about it before.
+If you have looked at my [TS types]() series, you have seen me write about it before.
 I do not claim that my definitions are the only correct way that these terms should be interpreted.
 However, I have seen other programmers use a similar disambiguation so I am including it here.

 I consider the terms simple and easy to have a different meaning.
 Easy: The low barrier to entry (e.g. easy programming concepts).
 Hard is the opposite of easy and implies a high learning curve.
 Simple: Low effort to *correctly* reason about (e.g. code written using learned concepts).
 Complex is the opposite of simple (e.g. code that is hard to understand).
 The term "arbitrary complexity" fits this definition very well.